TabbyML/.github/profile/README.md

 We would like to inform you that Tabby is currently under construction.
 We will be releasing our work on code intelligence to the public in increments.

-If you are interested in participating in our beta run, please visit [our website](https://tabbyml.com)
+If you are interested in participating in our beta run, please visit [our website](https://tabbyml.com) or check our [Newsletter archive](https://tabbyml.notion.site/TabbyML-Newsletter-e32c8fd72118448d860c1c7d335ad374)

 ## 🙋 We're hiring
 Come help us make Tabby even better.
 We're growing fast [and would love for you to join us](https://tabbyml.notion.site/Careers-35b1a77f3d1743d9bae06b7d6d5b814a).